 We have four painkillers in Phase II clinical trials.
 Each painkiller is a proprietary combination of opioids.
-The first component is an opioid agonist, such as maltrexone or naloxone.
+The first component is an opioid agonist, such as morphine.
+The second component is an opioid antagonist, such as naltrexone or naloxone.
 Normally, adding an antagonist to an agonist blocks the action of the agonist.
 This effect is clinically useful, for example, to reverse heroin overdose.
 At a very low-dose, however, studies indicate that this effect is reversed: a very low-dose of an opioid antagonist can enhance pain relief, reduce adverse side-effects and attenuate the development of tolerance and addiction.
 Our technology takes advantage of this effect by combining opioid agonists with low doses of opioid antagonists.
 The two individual components of our combination drugs have the advantage of having been previously approved by the FDA for human use at high dose.
 However, the use of both components in combination, or the use of low-dose opioid antagonist alone, has not been approved by the FDA.